-Carol Ajema is a social scientist with wide ranging experience in gender and GBV-related applied and implementation research.
+Carolyne Ajema is a social scientist with over 15 years of experience in gender and GBV-related research, policy advocacy, capacity strengthening and stakeholder engagement.

 Prior to joining ICRW, Carol was the Gender Advisor with Jhpiego-Kenya.
 In this role, she provided oversight in developing and implementing gender transformative programmatic approaches in a USAID FP/RMNCAH, WASH and nutrition project.
 She was an Investigator in a gender analysis study, which informed the development of the project’s gender integration and male engagement framework.
 She also led efforts that contributed to the development the 1st ever multisectoral GBV prevention and response roadmap for Bomet County through a World Bank-funded project.
 Carol also served as Co-Investigator in two family planning/ RH studies for a USAID funded project.
 Results were used to adapt the National adolescent health strategy targeting In and Out of School adolescents.
 In this role, Carol also engaged with the National Ministry of Health by providing technical assistance towards the adaptation of the Global World Health Organization Post GBV QA tool for Kenya.
 Also, Carol oversaw the design and roll-out of social accountability mechanisms at community, facility and county level in the context of FP/RMNCAH service delivery.